 - Numerical cognition

 - Perception and attention

-Click here for a list of topics the Program is promoting in the 2021-2022 selection.
+Click here for a list of topics the Program is promoting in the 2022 (38th cycle) selection.

-The Doctorate in Cognitive and Brain Sciences is accredited by ANVUR (Agenzia Nazionale di Valutazione del Sistema Universitario e della Ricerca) up to its current cycle (36).
+The Doctorate in Cognitive and Brain Sciences is accredited by ANVUR (Agenzia Nazionale di Valutazione del Sistema Universitario e della Ricerca) up to cycle 37.